streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 @@@ NFS

-> **Note**
->
+{% callout title="Note" type="note" %}
-> In this section, it is assumed that you have enabled NFS service and set the shared path of your NFS service.
+In this section, it is assumed that you have enabled NFS service and set the shared path of your NFS service.
 In this section, `/Users/test` is used as the shared path of NFS service.
+{% /callout %}

 To offload data to NFS, follow these steps.